Italy government hangs by thread as coalition crumbles

 Berlusconi, beset by a string of sex scandals and court cases, has consistently resisted pressure from groups ranging from a powerful business lobby to the Catholic Church to stand down.

-President Napolitano said during a visit to the southern city of Bari that Italy was at the centre of concern by international and European institutions and must quickly implement reforms it had promised to EU leaders.

-"A serious crisis of confidence has emerged towards our country, in Europe and not only in Europe.
-We must be aware of this and rather than feeling wounded, be spurred on in our pride and determination to respond," Napolitano said.

-(Additional reporting by Giselda Vagnoni in Cannes, Stefano Ambrogi in London and Paolo Biondi and Giuseppe Fonte in Rome; Editing by Rosalind Russell)
+(Additional reporting by Giselda Vagnoni in Cannes, Paolo Biondi and Giuseppe Fonte in Rome; Editing by Jon Hemming)